bcgov/jag-rsbc-digital-forms-vips-integration/README.md

 - Basic Authentication has been applied to all API operations.
 - Swagger2 and Actuator endpoints are not protected.
 - Swagger2 may be disabled using the API properties file.
-- VIPS ORDS Client uses basic authentication.
+- VIPS and DIGITALFORMS ORDS Clients both use basic authentication.

 ### Swagger2